jinjun78/image_alignment/analysis_attempts/README.md

 2. [Brightened greyscale images with synthetic background](./brightened.md) tried to align two brightened greyscale images with grey background.

 3. [Coloured images with synthetic background](./original_colour.md) tried to align two images with original colour.

+4. [Coloured images with no background](./colour_nobackground.md) tried to align two coloured images with no background.

+5. [Brightened, coloured images with synthetic background](./colour_brightened.md) tried to align two brightened images with original colour.